In ‘Grand Parade (of the 20th Century),’ Chagall imagery helps depict a wild time

 “Our work is always engaging multi-generations,” says Klein, artistic director of Ashfield, Mass.-based Double Edge Theatre, which created this production.
 “I think there is a certain amount of shock in the older people who watch this — that these events happened in their century — and a fair amount of reflection about that.
 And also I think there’s a teeny bit of nostalgia.

 “The younger generation … we just did a week of performances in Springfield (Mass.) for the Springfield high schools.
-Surprisingly, they knew quite a bit about the history, from their grandparents: A lot of them were talking about JFK and thing like that.
+Surprisingly, they knew quite a bit about the history, from their grandparents: A lot of them were talking about JFK and things like that.
 So there was knowledge of history from the memory of their families.”

 Many of the images in the piece echo the works of painter Marc Chagall (1887-1985), since Chagall’s work was directly responsible for inspiring the entire project.